LSEG-API-Samples/Example.WebSocketAPI.Javascript.TRWebSocketController/README.md

     Initiate an asynchronous connection to the specified server endpoint.
     * **server**

-        IP/hostname and port of the Elektron Advanced Data Server (ADS) managing all communication.
+        IP/hostname and port of the Elektron Advanced Data Server (ADS) managing all communication. **Required**.
-        Required.
         Parameter syntax:
         ```
         <IP/hostname>:<port>.
 Eg: wsServer:14002
         ```